izihawa/summa/docs/blog/mitigating-internet-censorship-and-privacy-issues.md

 Here we are going to consider Tantivy search library, published by a former Google employee in 2017.
 Tantivy's architecture is similar to Lucene, but it is faster and has a smaller code base.
-Its architecture is described in detail in [my earlier article (ru)](https://habr.com/ru/post/545634/), here I will only mention the most important properties of Tantivy for our case:
+Its architecture is described in detail in [other article](/summa/blog/how-search-engines-work), here I will only mention the most important properties of Tantivy for our case:

-- The **performance of the library is faster** than Lucene/ES
+- The performance of the library **is faster** than Lucene/ES
 - Data files generated by Tantivy are **immutable**
 - **Every search request is local** and requires reading only a small amount of data from disk

-By data immutability I mean the following: after a commit, the data is saved in a set of files called a segment, which is not modified.
+By data immutability I mean the following: the data is saved in a set of files called a segment after, and files are not modified after commit.
 The next commit saves a new batch of data in new files, and the fact of deletion of a row is stored as a bit in a bit mask next to the existing segment.
 Data updates are implemented as delete and insert operations, and therefore the segment itself remains unchanged during any operations with data.
 Data immutability is essential in a network environment because aggressive caching of everything becomes possible.

-Poor locality is the main problem that prevents simply running an arbitrary database on top of a p2p system or network file system.
+Poor locality is the main problem that prevents running an arbitrary database on top of a p2p system or network file system.
 Random reads overload the network and simply exhaust it with any significant load.
 By combining certain approaches, Tantivy was able to achieve high locality for all components of the search index.

-In practical terms, locality means that not all index files need to be downloaded into the browser for executing search queries locally, but only a portion of the relevant files.
+In practice, locality means that not all index files need to be downloaded into the browser for executing search queries locally, but only a portion of the relevant files.

 ### WASM